1. Is it common to receive assistance to finance a Rollins Graduate Degree in Business?

 8. Are there other general types of information I might want to know?

-Rollins College is accredited by the Southern Association of Colleges and Schools (SACS).
+Rollins College is accredited by the Southern Association of Colleges and Schools (SACSCOC).
 Please contact the Financial Aid Office for specific information relating to the cost of attendance, available financial aid programs, or financial aid policies for study abroad programs.

 Graduation/Retention rates and information relating to the athletic program may be obtained by contacting the Director of Institutional Research at (407) 646-2573.
 Information on campus crime statistics may be obtained by contacting Campus Safety at (407) 646-2999.